zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/cascade-delete.md

 ### SetNull

  - The `SetNull` option is used when you want the database to also try to propagate `null` values to child foreign keys even when the child entity is not loaded.
  - However, note that the database must support this, and configuring the database like this can result in other restrictions, which in practice often makes this option impractical.
-This is why SetNull is not the default.
+This is why `SetNull` is not the default.

 ### Restrict

  - The `Restrict` option is used when you don't want EF Core to ever delete an entity automatically or null out the foreign key automatically.
- - It requires that your code keep child entities and their foreign key values in sync manually otherwise constraint exceptions will be thrown.
+ - It requires that your code keep child entities and their foreign key values in sync manually, otherwise constraint exceptions will be thrown.